 5 – Do you feel like you need a brand to get started?

 That’s exactly what happened with the founder of Opulim, a business focused on charming party decor for children.
 In the beginning, she created the brand herself and chose a name inspired by her son.
 But when the business grew and she tried to register the brand with the INPI (Brazil’s trademark office), she found out the name was already taken.
 That turning point, and the desire to take a more professional step, brought her to us.
-Together, we created Opulim’s Beloved Brand: a playful, joyful, and legally registrable name, paired with a soft, charming visual identity that brings out the magic in every party theme.
+Together, we created Opulim’s Beloved Brand: a playful and legally registrable name, paired with a charming visual identity that brings out the magic in every party theme.

 Opulim grew and with this new chapter came a new name and a new brand.
 See the full project.